cgoettel/bible/README.md

 - `see further in verses~1 and~2`
 - `as it says in verses~13--17 of chapter~5`
 - `as seen in verses~12,13, and~14` (stylistic choice, not an incorrect form)

+##README
+> Use this style for quotations.
+Either put the reference before the quote or after (in parentheses).

+Use a `&nbsp;` when referencing Biblical books (e.g., `Ps&nbsp;45:18`).
+Note that no period follows the abbreviated book name.

 ##TODO work
 Mark all TODO work with `xxxx`, always in lowercase.